-Erin Bried has also written How to Build a Fire: And Other Handy Things Your Grandfather Knew and How to Rock Your Baby: And Other Timeless Tips for Modern Moms (which will be released on April 3, 2012).
+Erin Bried has also written How to Build a Fire: And Other Handy Things Your Grandfather Knew and How to Rock Your Baby: And Other Timeless Tips for Modern Moms.
 I plan on adding both of these books to my "To Read" list.

 Is there any old skill that you don't know but hope to learn?